vikings-004/prompt-engineering-portfolio/Mayuresh_Churi_PromptEngineering.md

 #### Analysis

 Few-shot prompting is most useful when tasks are ambiguous or require a specific output format.
 By providing examples, the model can better understand the expected structure and classification criteria.
 In this experiment, both zero-shot and few-shot prompting produced identical results because the sentiment of each review was straightforward and easy to identify.
+Although few-shot prompting did not improve accuracy in this case, it helped enforce a consistent output format and would likely provide greater benefits on more ambiguous classification tasks.

 ---